mattpupa/mattpupa/_posts/2021-05-03-The-Start-of-Building-a-SaaS-Product.markdown

 successful, and he's done it all by himself.
 He's written a few threads on it, but his process has been simple.
 Use Jekyll for a front end static website (HTML + CSS + JavaScript) and Firebase for a backend.
 What's the benefit of building this way?
-It's insanely cheap.
+It's insanely cheap, and runs fast.
 I think he said his monthly costs were under $5.
 That was appealing to me.
 The Closet Tools site has a simplistic design.
 Seeing it wasn't too intimidating.
 I thought I may be able to do something similar, and incorporate python into a backend somehow.
 Maybe some type of automation tool...I wasn't too sure at that point.